MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 ```

-Run the `dispatch add` command for the QnA Maker service you created.
-The `-key` parameter should be the key from the Azure Portal, that you saved when you completed the steps to [Create the QnA Cognitive Service in Azure](./bot-builder-tutorial-dispatch.md#create-the-qna-cognitive-service-in-azure).
+Next, add the QnAMaker KB by running the following command.
+In this command, the `QNA-KB-ID` refers to the KB ID given to you after you have published the KB and the `YOUR-AZURE-QNA-SUBSCRIPTION-KEY` refers to the key obtained from the Cognitive Service you created in Azure.

 ```
-dispatch add -type qna -id "QNA-KB-ID" -name faq -key "YOUR-QNA-SUBSCRIPTION-KEY"
+dispatch add -type qna -id "QNA-KB-ID" -name faq -key "YOUR-AZURE-QNA-SUBSCRIPTION-KEY"
 ```

-Run `dispatch create`:
+### Step 4: Create the dispatcher LUIS app

+After all of the apps are added to the Dispatch tool, run the following command to create the dispatch app.
+If you want to inspect the dispatch file, you can find the info in a file with the extension **.dispatch**.

 ```
 dispatch create
 ```

-This creates the dispatcher LUIS app named **CombineWeatherAndLights**.
+This command creates the dispatcher LUIS app named **CombineWeatherAndLights**.
 You can see the new app in [https://www.luis.ai/home](https://www.luis.ai/home).

 ![The dispatcher app in LUIS.ai](media/tutorial-dispatch/dispatch-app-in-luis.png)